natdarke/base-config/README.md

 1. All URLs must render without asynchronous, client side server calls.
 Search engines can handle javascript rendering but it won't wait to see what _might_ render
 2. You manage Search Engines' expectations using a sitemap and webmaster tools for each Secrach Engine, such as Google Search Console, to check indexing status and optimize visibility

 Even a front end service needs a simple backend web server and it would be quite easy to extend the routing on this web server include API endpoints on /api, whilst serving the front end app on other urls.
-Mixing the front end app and backend API like this is quite common, but using a Docker micro-services architecture allows us to keep things completely modular, so we prefer to keep the font end as simple as possible and delegate API responsibilities to other services.
+Mixing the front end app and backend API like this is quite common, but using a Docker micro-services architecture allows us to keep things completely modular, so we prefer to keep the front end as simple as possible and delegate API responsibilities to other services.

 #### Backend HTTP Services